paulbouwer/hello-kubernetes/README.md

 You can deploy `hello-kubernetes` to your Kubernetes cluster using [Helm 3](https://helm.sh/docs/intro/install/).
 You can find all the `hello-kubernetes` Helm chart installation and configuration options in the [Deploy using Helm](docs/deploy-using-helm.md) guide.

+Ensure that you are in the chart directory in the repo, since you are referencing a local helm chart.

 ```bash
 cd deploy/helm
 ```